majdalsado/majdalsado.github.io/all_collections/_posts/2026-01-24-ai-does-not-spark-joy-in-programming.md

 > The discipline of designing and applying robust systems to solve complex user problems

-It’s clear when I lay it out like this that AI has sort of stripped a certain joy and excitement away from programming.
+It's specifically when I split up programming from general software engineering like this, that AI has stripped a certain joy and excitement away from the craft programming.

 Some joys I’ve had in my programming journey: